 In different but complementary contexts, the same need clearly emerged, that is, transforming technology into a reliable tool, capable of talk to those who work in the field.

-Give the understandable, verifiable and useful data it is, in fact, a shared responsibility between the world of space applications and the agricultural world.
+Making data understandable, verifiable and useful it is, in fact, a shared responsibility between the world of space applications and the agricultural world.

 2025 confirmed that this bridge is not only possible, but necessary.